Last Updated on: May 26, 2026

 How many tools are in your tech stack?
 When I asked this during a webinar, most people said 5–10.
 In reality, most martech stacks have 20–40 SaaS tools, usually more than anyone can manage well.

 Stack Builder makes it easy to visualize your martech stack as a complete diagram so you can see every tool, every connection, and every data flow.
+Too many tools mean wasted money, underused features, and messy data.
+Bad data breaks personalization, ruins attribution, and makes every report a debate.

+That can change.
+You need to know what’s in your stack though, how tools connect, where data silos live, and see it all in one visual.
+PowerPoint diagrams don’t cut it.
 That’s why we built our free Stack Builder.
 It scans your site for marketing tools, helps you visualize your stack as a clear growth stack diagram, and gives you an inventory of tools where you can add costs, renewals, and owners.

 Get your tools onto the canvas, connect them with arrows to show customer data flows, and finally have tech stack clarity.

 A clear stack diagram makes it easier to explain your tools and data flows to your leadership team when they need clarity or budget decisions.
+If you already know you have stack sprawl and want an expert eye on it first, McGaw offers a free tech stack audit as a starting point.

 Executive Summary